michaelxzhang/Npp-Highlighter/Readme.md

 - At the begining of each line, put a mark if line content changed
 - Improve the performance when dealing with huge files
 - Allow user change the color?

+## Install
+Download the Highlighter.dll under Release folder, navigage to your Notepad++ plugin folder, create a folder Highlighter, put the Highlighter.dll under it.
+Restart Notepad++